 Now, in order to talk about the things that really make this show worth watching, I will need to delve into what some people would consider to be spoilers, so here is your obligatory warning.

 The main theme running throughout the course of the show is destiny; everything that happens is meant to happen for a reason.
 Dirk Gently is uniquely in tune with destiny.
 His whole holistic detective shtick is that, instead of finding evidence and clues, he looks at the “interconnections between of all things”.
-It basically boils down to just doing whatever he feels like to eventually solve the case.
+It basically boils down to just doing whatever he feels like doing to eventually solve the case.
 This theme of destiny gets even more interesting when, near the end of the show, the two main characters travel back in time.
 Unlike a lot of media, I think Dirk Gently’s Holistic Detective Agency handles the inherent issues with time travel quite well.
-The standard problems of time travel, of course, is that when someone travels back in time they mess up the time line just by being their à la The Butterfly Effect.
-But, in the show, this can’t happen because destiny exists in the show, implying that the universe of Dirk Gently’s Holistic Detective Agency is a deterministic one.
-No contradictions can arise from time travel since the time travel itself was destined to happen.
-They can not interfere with how things are supposed to be since they effectively do not have free will, which is a fairly elegant way of getting around the problems of time travel.
+The standard problem of time travel, of course, is that when someone travels back in time, they mess up the timeline just by being there à la Butterfly Effect.
+However, in the show, this can’t happen because destiny exists in the show, implying that the universe of Dirk Gently’s Holistic Detective Agency is a deterministic one.
+No contradictions can arise from time travel, since the time travel itself was destined to happen.
+They cannot interfere with how things are supposed to be since they effectively do not have free will, which is a fairly elegant way of getting around the problems of time travel.

 I won’t delve too deep into the plot itself, since, being a mystery show, a lot of the enjoyment comes from following along with the detective work.
 But suffice it to say, Dirk Gently’s Holistic Detective Agency comes highly recommended, and since it is on Netflix (which I assume everyone has these days), you would be doing yourself a disservice for not checking out this weird and wonderful show.